datacamp/authoring/docs/README.md

 [![Dr. Semmelweis and the discovery of handwashing](images/projects/handwashing-project.png)](https://projects.datacamp.com/projects/20)

-If you've never seen DataCamp projects, you can also watch this short video (~1.5 minutes) to see what they're all about!

-<center><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/W86aAYmcsSM?rel=0" frameborder="0" allowfullscreen></iframe></center>

 <!-- Ready to create a project? **[Get started now!](projects/README.md)** -->

 > #### info::Note